ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/5_project.md

     The game is based on sheer luck, and each player has an equal probability of winning.
 </div>

 The core of the game relies on Python's associative arrays, known as **dictionaries**.
 The dictionaries store information in the form of key-value pairs, where the block number is the key, and the coordinates of the block number are its corresponding value.
-Randomization is achieved through the Python **"random" library**, ensuring that rolling a die is an independent event with numbers in the range of one to six.
+Randomization is achieved through the Python **random library**, ensuring that rolling a die is an independent event with numbers in the range of one to six.

 ## How to Play

-1. The game has two game pieces - <span style="color: yellow; font-weight: bold;">YELLOW</span> and BLUE<span style="color: blue; font-weight: bold;">. <span style="color: yellow; font-weight: bold;">YELLOW</span> uses the 'Down' arrow key to roll the dice, while BLUE<span style="color: blue; font-weight: bold;"> rolls by using the 'Up' arrow key.
+1. The game has two game pieces - <span style="color: yellow; font-weight: bold;">YELLOW</span> and <span style="color: cyan; font-weight: bold;">BLUE</span>. <span style="color: yellow; font-weight: bold;">YELLOW</span> uses the 'Down' arrow key to roll the dice, while <span style="color: cyan; font-weight: bold;">BLUE</span> rolls by using the 'Up' arrow key.
 2. The first move is played by <span style="color: yellow; font-weight: bold;">YELLOW</span>.
 Players take turns rolling the dice and moving their pieces ahead.
 Unintentional wrong arrow key presses will not affect the game.
 3. There is no double chance on impressive numbers, such as (6,1).
 4. The player who crosses square 30 first wins the game.